AkashSivapalan/AWS_Game_Challenge/README.md

 <b> [Game executable link:](https://drive.google.com/drive/folders/1jj8wyjL-gqaoyUx1ZNy3AFTjh5wPdnYR?usp=sharing) </b>

 <h2>Description</h2>
-A 2D platformer built in Godot game engine.
+A 2D platformer PC game built in Godot game engine.
 This prototype has 3 levels with AWS services incorporated to facilitate user accounts and leaderboard displays to save play time data and compete with to get the best time in for clearing the levels in the game.<br />

 <h2>Controls</h2>
 Player Controls: